Amphetamine (By mouth)

 - Numbness or weakness in your arm or leg, or on one side of your body

-- Sores, coldness, numbness, or color changes on your fingers or toes, unexplained wounds on fingers or toes
+- Sores, coldness, numbness, color changes or unexplained wounds on your fingers or toes

 If you notice these less serious side effects, talk with your doctor: